Black Partridge (chief): Biography

 Although he advocated peace, he could not prevent the younger tribal members and warriors from joining Tecumseh's fight.
 He unsuccessfully tried to dissuade the Potawatomi from joining the attack at Fort Dearborn and, on the evening of August 14, 1812, he rode ahead of the main force arriving at Dearborn to return the medal to the fort commandant, Captain Nathan Heald.

 During the ensuing Battle of Fort Dearborn, he and his brother Waubonsie tried to protect the settlers from the violence being carried out by the attackers.
 Black Partridge saved the life of a Mrs. Margaret Helm, the wife of Lieutenant Lenai T. Helm and stepdaughter of Indian trader John Kinzie, by holding her underwater under the appearance of drowning her in Lake Michigan.
 He later removed her to a nearby Indian camp where her wounds were dressed.
 Black Partridge also helped free her husband who was being held captive by the Red Head Chief at Kankakee.
 Delivering the ransom on behalf of U.S. Indian Agent Thomas Forsyth, he voluntarily offered his pony, rifle and a gold ring along with the original written order for $100 signed by General George Rogers Clark.

 Returning to his village on Peoria Lake however, he found his village had been burned by the Illinois Rangers from Edwardsville under orders from Governor Ninian Edwards.
-Among the massacred villages included his daughter and his grandchild.
+Among those massacred at the village were his daughter and grandchild.
 Taking 200 warriors from nearby villages, as well as 100 from Shequenebec and another 100 from Mittitass, he joined in the attack against Fort Clark on September 19, 1813, although this attack was repulsed by the fort's defenders.
 Black Hawk, then a young warrior, was also present at the attack.
 Black Partridge and his band eventually surrendered after being driven back to Fort Clark by General Henry Dodge and Major Zachary Taylor.
 He was one of the 13 chieftains escorted by Colonel George Davenport to St. Louis where peace was signed between the Potawatomi and the United States.
 He was a later signatory of several treaties between the Potawatomi and the United States government.